September 28, 2022

 JESTERS

-Somewhere up ahead, I could hear waves crashing into another cave.
+Just beyond the cow debacle, a narrow strip of dirt took me back out to the ocean again, toward more cliffs and grassy bluffs.
+I could hear waves crashing into another cave up ahead, too.
 I swear it sounded so much like thunder that I had to check the skies above me.
 But they were still blue and clear.

 The noise I was hearing was actually coming from the Bufones de Arenillas (‘Jesters of Arenillas’).
 A nearby sign told me this natural habitat was declared a national monument in 2001 because it was the largest jester on Spain’s eastern coast.